Mistletoe: Toxicity

-Mistletoe has been used historically in medicine for its supposed value in treating arthritis, high blood pressure, epilepsy and infertility.
+Mistletoe has been used historically in medicine for its supposed value in treating arthritis, high blood pressure, epilepsy, and infertility.

 Ecological importance

 Mistletoes are often considered pests that kill trees and devalue natural habitats, but some species have recently been recognized as ecological keystone species, organisms that have a disproportionately pervasive influence over their community.
 A broad array of animals depend on mistletoe for food, consuming the leaves and young shoots, transferring pollen between plants and dispersing the sticky seeds.
-In western North America their juicy berries are eaten and spread by birds (notably Phainopepla, or silky-flycatcher) while in Australia the mistletoebird behaves similarly.
-When eaten, some seeds pass unharmed through their digestive systems; if the birds’ droppings happen to land on a suitable branch, the seeds may stick long enough to germinate.
-As the plants mature, they grow into masses of branching stems which suggest the popular name "witches’ brooms".
+In western North America their juicy berries are eaten and spread by birds (notably the phainopepla) while in Australia the mistletoebird behaves similarly.
+When eaten with the fruit, some seeds pass unharmed through their digestive systems, emerging in extremely sticky droppings which the bird deposits on tree branches, where some may stick long enough to germinate.
+As the plants mature, they grow into masses of branching stems that suggest the popular name "witches' brooms".

 The dense evergreen witches' brooms formed by the dwarf mistletoes (Arceuthobium species) of western North America also make excellent locations for roosting and nesting of the northern spotted owl and the marbled murrelet.
 In Australia the diamond firetail and painted honeyeater are recorded as nesting in different mistletoes.

-A study of mistletoe in junipers concluded that more juniper berries sprout in stands where mistletoe is present, as the mistletoe attracts berry-eating birds which also eat juniper berries.
+A study of mistletoe in junipers concluded that more juniper berries sprout in stands where mistletoe is present, as the mistletoe attracts berry-eating birds who also eat juniper berries.

 Cultural importance

 Mistletoe is relevant to several cultures.
 Pagan cultures regarded the white berries as symbols of male fertility, with the seeds resembling semen.
 The Celts, particularly, saw mistletoe as the semen of Taranis, while the Ancient Greeks referred to mistletoe as "oak sperm".
 Also in Roman mythology, mistletoe was used by the hero Aeneas to reach the underworld.

 Mistletoe may have played an important role in Druidic mythology in the Ritual of Oak and Mistletoe, although the only ancient writer to mention the use of mistletoe in this ceremony was Pliny.
 Evidence taken from bog bodies makes the Celtic use of mistletoe seem medicinal rather than ritual.
 It is possible that mistletoe was originally associated with human sacrifice and only became associated with the white bull after the Romans banned human sacrifices.

-The Romans associated mistletoe with peace, love and understanding and hung it over doorways to protect the household.
+The Romans associated mistletoe with peace, love, and understanding and hung it over doorways to protect the household.

-In the Christian era, mistletoe in the Western world became associated with Christmas as a decoration under which lovers are expected to kiss, as well as with protection from witches and demons.
-Mistletoe continued to be associated with fertility and vitality through the Middle Ages, and by the 18th century it had also become incorporated into Christmas celebrations around the world.
-The custom of kissing under the mistletoe is referred to as popular among servants in late 18th-century England.
+In the advent of the Christian era, mistletoe in the Western world became associated with Christmas as a decoration under which lovers are expected to kiss, as well as with protection from witches and demons.
+Mistletoe continued to be associated with fertility and vitality through the Middle Ages, and by the eighteenth century it had also become incorporated into Christmas celebrations around the world.
+The custom of kissing under the mistletoe is referred to as popular among servants in late eighteenth-century England.